Jeet Raval: Domestic career

 Raval made his first-class cricket debut for Auckland in December 2008 during a tour match against the West Indies.
 Later that season, in March 2009, he played his first matches for Auckland in the State Championship (now known as the Plunket Shield), New Zealand's first-class domestic championship.
 In just his second full first-class match he made a double-century, scoring 256 runs over 10 hours, the equal third-highest score ever for Auckland.
 (Note: This was the third first-class match in which Raval had taken to the field, but in the second match he only played as a replacement player for Tim McIntosh for the last two days and did not bat.)
 He earned his first contract with Auckland for the 2009–10 season.

 For the next eight seasons, Raval played first-class cricket for Auckland (aside from one season playing for Central Districts).
 By 2015, he had scored more than 3,500 runs in 54 first-class matches and had consistently averaged above 40 in almost every season.
-His 2015–16 season was especially prolific, as he scored 1016 runs at an average of 59.76 in 10 first-class matches and Auckland won the Plunket Shield, earning him the attention of New Zealand's national selectors.
+His 2015–16 season was especially prolific, as he scored 1016 runs at an average of 59.76 in 10 first-class matches (for New Zealand A and Auckland), and Auckland won the Plunket Shield, earning him the attention of New Zealand's national selectors.

 In June 2020, he was offered a contract by Northern Districts ahead of the 2020–21 domestic cricket season.